-As per regulations, 50% of the margins blocked for overnight derivative positions has to come in the form of cash or cash equivalent.
+As per regulations, 50% of the margins blocked for F&O positions must come in cash or cash equivalent.
 The other 50% of the margin requirement can come from other non-cash equivalent collateral margins (margins received by pledging liquid funds are considered cash equivalent).

 |Component||Available for use (INR)||Utilized (INR)||Balance (INR)|